IceMerman/IceMerman/README.md

 - 🔭 I’m currently Working at X.M.
 S.A.
 E.S.P.
 (The Colombian ISO).
 - 🌱 I’m currently learning Django.
 - 💬 Ask me about anything , Would love to answer them.✌
+- ⚡ Fun fact: I like to create MILP models for real applications.

 **Languages and Tools:**